Signature gatherers forced to take hiatus

 AMUSEMENT MACHINES

-Jason Cline, a spokesman for Arcade Arkansas, said Thursday that the group was pausing its work to offer coin-operated amusement machines in Arkansas.
+Jason Cline, a spokesman for Arcade Arkansas, said Thursday the group was pausing its work to bring coin-operated amusement machines to Arkansas amidst the pandemic.

 "We are, for the time being, suspending signature operations," he said.
 "But we're watching the situation closely."

-Cline said he didn't want to speculate about how the disruption would ultimately affect the group's chances of getting its proposal on the ballot in the fall.
+Cline said he didn't want to speculate about how the disruption would ultimately impact the group's chances of getting its proposal on the ballot in the fall.

-Under the Arkansas Constitution, the Legislature draws new lines for congressional districts.
+Under the Arkansas Constitution, the state Legislature draws new lines for the state's congressional districts.
 The governor, secretary of state and attorney general work together to the draw the districts for the state House and Senate.

 Arkansas Voters First has said its proposal would do away with "partisan gerrymandering."